education.vic.gov.au

 • the time allocation to work with students

-• each prioritised student’s timetable and the classes they are enrolled in.
+• each student’s timetable and the classes they are enrolled in.

-Some students prioritised in the MYLNS initiative may have complex learning and wellbeing needs, and may already have an Individual Education Plan (IEP) which should be considered in the design of support.
+Some MYLNS students may have complex learning and wellbeing needs, and may already have an Individual Education Plan (IEP) which should be considered in the design of MYLNS support.

-MYLNS improvement teachers have the flexibility to support MYLNS students through:
+MYLNS Improvement Teachers can support MYLNS students through:

 • individual student support, such as withdrawing a student from class and working 1:1 with them